houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

 ## The Fidelity Framework: Beyond Runtime Boundaries

 The most recent evolution in F#'s antifragile journey is the Fidelity Framework, which takes F#'s adaptability to unprecedented levels.
 While Fable brought F# to the browser, Fidelity takes F# "to the metal," enabling direct compilation to native code across the entire computing spectrum—from microcontrollers to cloud servers.
+The adaptation of F# to MLIR through a straightforward translation layer is a testament to both systems carrying their own deep antifragile principals into real world utility.

 ### Transcending Runtime Limitations